Higher R\'edei reciprocity and integral points on conics: Proof of main theorems

 Our next theorem is very much in spirit of the heuristical assumptions that led to Stevenhagen's conjecture \cite{Stevenhagen}.
-Theorem \ref{tMain} is an immediate consequence of Theorem \ref{t4rank}, the material in Appendix \ref{aSte} and the theorem below.
+The first equality in Theorem \ref{tMain} is an immediate consequence of Theorem \ref{t4rank}, the material in Appendix \ref{aSte} and the theorem below.
+The second equality in Theorem \ref{tMain} is a consequence of the identity $\gamma = 1/2$, proven in Appendix \ref{aGamma}.

-\begin{theorem} Let $l$ be an integer such that $|l|$ is a prime $3$ modulo $4$.
+\begin{theorem} Let $\ell$ be an integer such that $|\ell|$ is a prime $3$ modulo $4$.
 There are $c, A, N_0 > 0$ such that for all integers $N > N_0$, all integers $m \geq 2$ and all sequences of integers $n_2 \geq \dots \geq n_m \geq n_{m + 1} \geq 0$

 \end{theorem}

 To prove Theorem \ref{tHeuristic}, our first step is to reduce to boxes with some nice properties.
 Definition \ref{dW} precisely pinpoints the boxes for which we will prove the desired equidistribution.
 We will now state a proposition and prove that the proposition implies Theorem \ref{tHeuristic}, so that it remains to prove the proposition.